How to Embed Your Twitter (X) Feed on Your Website: 2026 Guide

 All of these reasons might be important to you, or maybe just a few.
 As we go through the tutorial, you'll likely get even more ideas and motivation for making an engaging Twitter feed.

-Tutorial: how to embed your Twitter feed in your site
+[Tutorial] How to embed your Twitter feed in your site

 Ready to bring your Twitter content to life on your website and integrate X?
 Embedding your feed is easier than you might think, and it only takes a few minutes.
 Whether you’re a beginner or more experienced, this step-by-step guide will walk you through the process of creating a seamless, engaging feed that enhances your site’s dynamic content.